ARFANHASSAN/Final_project/README.md

 Group Members: Suwaiba Idris, Shavez Hussain, Gwendoline Grenu, Arfan Hassan

 ### Aim
-* The project aims at building a model  housing tool that predicts median house values in California. chose to use a dataset (housing.csv), sourced from [Kaggle]("https://www.kaggle.com/datasets/shibumohapatra/house-price") for this purpose.
+* The objective of this project is to develop a predictive model for median house values in California, utilizing a dataset named "housing.csv" obtained from [Kaggle](https://www.kaggle.com/datasets/shibumohapatra/house-price).

-* We also aim to analyze the correlation between median household income and living space(no of total rooms).
+* Additionally, we seek to examine the relationship between median household income and the living space (number of total rooms).

-* We also aim to analyze the correlation between median household income and house pricing.
+* Furthermore, our goal is to investigate the correlation between median household income and housing prices.

-* We also aim to analyze the correlation between median household income and median house price.
+* Moreover, we intend to explore the connection between median household income and the median house price in our analysis.

  **Data Exploration and Preprocessing:**